Alecrim/AlecrimCoreData/README.md

 ## Advanced Configuration

-You can use `Config` class for a custom configuration.
+You can use `ContextOptions` class for a custom configuration.

 ### iCloud